villetakanen/pelilauta/README.md

 ## Breaking, and other major changes

+9.0.0
+- Requires Pelilauta-functions 0.2.0 for inbox functionality.
+Breaks authz structure for 8.x and below.

 8.0.0
 - Support for multiple stream post types.
 Breaks compatibility with "thread-only" post type model of pre 8.0.
 - No migration needed, as we simply add new stream post types to database.